sierrajulietromeo/APA1-oopCarServicing/README.md

 * ServiceCentre: Manages service scheduling and processing
 ---

-Each task builds upon the existing codebase and introduces new concepts while reinforcing OOP principles.
+Each task builds upon the existing codebase and introduces new concepts and still reinforcing OOP principles.